GuidodiPasquo/AeroVECTOR/README.md

 #### Body
 To draw the rocket, one must insert the point as **coordinate from the nose cone tip, diameter in that point**.
 With the *Add Point* button, one adds the point written in the entry.
-The *Delete Point* button deletes the point currently selected in the combobox.
-To modify a point, one has to select the desired point in the combobox, click the *Select Point* button, write the new coordinates in the entry, and at last, click the *Modify Point* button.
+The *Delete Point* button deletes the point currently selected in the combo box.
+To modify a point, one has to select the desired point in the combo box, click the *Select Point* button, write the new coordinates in the entry, and at last, click the *Modify Point* button.

 #### Fins
 To draw the fins, one must insert the position and chord of the root and tip, separated by comma.
 The wingspan is measured from the root to the tip.